jovanovicm/doug/README.md

 >[!NOTE]
 >Since OpenAI API calls do not reference previous API calls for context, prompts must convey the momentum of the game

+#### Speech Generation
+To generate speech, a solution created by [ggoonnzzaallo](https://github.com/ggoonnzzaallo/llm_experiments) was used which enabled real-time responses using a text-to-speech streaming technique.

 ## Pending Work and Improvements
 - Needs better commentary for moves classified as 'good'